loelala/Software-Engineering-II-/README.md

 #### 1.1.3	Comparing some suppliers
 An optional feature is to compare multiple suppliers by selecting more than one supplier in the 1.1.2 - view.
 Then a new view should show something similar to 1.1.3 comparing all checked suppliers.

-### 1.2	Choose able time interval
+### 1.2	Chooseable time interval
-A time interval must be choose able for the whole application, so that the comparing is done for this interval.
+A time interval must be chooseable for the whole application, so that the comparing is done for this interval.

 ### 1.3	Authentication
 A static login must be possible.
 It requires a username and a password.
 Only after the authentication the application is able to get data from the client-company.